smaneas/smaneas.github.io/_pages/about.md

 ---

 <div id="custom-text-style">
-<p>I am a PhD Candidate in the <a href="https://web.cs.toronto.edu/" target="_blank">Department of Computer Science</a> at the <a href="https://www.utoronto.ca/" target="_blank">University of Toronto</a>.
-I am a member of the <a href="http://csng.cs.toronto.edu/index.php" target="_blank">Computer Systems and Networks group</a>, and my advisor is <a href="https://www.cs.utoronto.ca/~bianca/" target="_blank">Professor Bianca Schroeder</a>.</p>

-<p>I started as a Performance Analyst Engineer at NetApp in September 2022!</p>
+<p>I have been working as a Performance Analyst at NetApp since September 2022!</p>

 <p>My research interests include the design and implementation of computer systems, especially storage and file systems, and distributed systems.
-My current research focuses on the reliability aspect of systems, along with their performance characteristics.</p>
+My research focuses on the reliability aspect of systems, along with their performance characteristics.</p>

 <h2>Contact Info</h2>
 <b>Email:</b> <i>smaneas</i> [at] <i>gmail</i> [dot] <i>com</i>